South Africa's MeerKAT to help unlock mysteries of universe

 “The first phase of SKA 1 in South Africa is to add 133 antennas to that (of MeerKAT),” said Rob Adam, an SKA international board member.

-The expansion is expected to start next year, said Adam, with the first prototype dish built in China already on site about 450 kilometres north of Cape Town in the Northern Cape province.
+The expansion is expected to start next year, said Adam, with the first prototype dish built in China already on site about 450 kilometers north of Cape Town in the Northern Cape province.
 MeerKAT will operate independently before being incorporated into SKA 1 sometime around 2023, Adam said.
-(Reporting by Wendell Roelf Editing by Peter Graff)